patternfly/patternfly/src/patternfly/components/Icon/examples/Icon.md

 ### Overview
 The icon element is a container used to maintain a stable space for an icon or spinner, regardless of size or aspect ratio of the contents.

+Refer to the [Icons](/guidelines/icons) page for information about the Patternfly icon set and guidelines for use.

 ### Usage
 | Class | Applied to | Outcome |
 | -- | -- | -- |